 Nathan Koontz is from North Newton, Kansas.
 After graduating Bethel College in 1999 with majors in Art and Psychology, he and his wife, Esther, served for three years with Mennonite Central Committee in Egypt.
 Upon returning to the U.S., they settled in Kidron, Ohio where Nathan attended Ashland Theological Seminary in Ashland, OH.
 From 2006-2011 Nathan served as Associate Pastor at Faith Mennonite Church in Newton.
 Then he was Director of Prison Ministries at Offender/Victim Ministries until 2013, followed by a six-year term as Associate Pastor for Pastoral Care at First Mennonite Church in Hutchinson, KS.
 He joined the pastoral staff at Bethel College Mennonite Church on Oct.
-1, 2019 as Associate Pastor for Pastoral Care.
+1, 2019.
+He serves as Pastor for Community and Worship.
 He and Esther have three children.
 In his free time, he enjoys woodworking and poetry.

 Roger was born in Newton and grew up on a farm near Walton.
 He attended First Mennonite in Newton and graduated from Newton High and Bethel College (1975) with a BA in chemistry.
 But he discovered he’d rather work with people than chemicals!
 He graduated from AMBS in 1986 and married Cynthia Neufeld in the AMBS Chapel in 1987.
 Their first call was to Southern Hills Mennonite in Topeka where they remained from September 1988 to July 2018.
 They were just too great a team to break up!
 (And they evolved, changed, grew in ministerial duties, reinventing themselves according to the needs of the church).
 Roger took most administrative responsibilities and did most of the preaching.
 Cynthia was worship planner, organist, choir director and did some preaching.
 They raised their two children Kara and Micah in Topeka.